All Episodes

 You can't leak.

-Tell it to Pat Lahey.
+Tell it to Pat Leahy.

-So that's that's the game plan.
+So that's the game plan.

-If they're getting cold feet, they'll go into executive session if the Republicans let them get away with it, and you never know.
+If they're getting cold feet, they'll go into executive session if the Republicans let them get away with it, and you never know, given some of the Republican senators.

-Now, I think this next I'm not mentioning this, folks, but I know how to read the stitches on a fastball.
+Now, I think this next, I'm not mentioning this, folks, but I know how to read the stitches on a fastball.

 I know how to read the tea leaves.

-You're already here people saying that this uh Michael Hayden nomination will be a great opportunity for the White House to show that Democrats are soft on terrorism and you bet the pundits in this town will somehow suggest that this too, just like my censure resolution, will cause the president's numbers to shoot up.
+You bet the pundits in this town will somehow suggest that this too, just like my censure resolution, will cause the president's numbers to shoot up.

 You remember that happening, right?

-Uh it didn't happen at all.
+It didn't happen at all.

-But that's what they're gonna say.
+But that's what they're going to say.

-And it's not the tape a second.
+Stop the tape a second.

-Nobody joined your stupid censure resolution, and you left the floor, you skedaddled, you got out of there rather than debate it with Republicans.
+You got out of there rather than debate it with Republicans.

 Nobody joined your stupid.